kostya/benchmarks/README.md

  - `json` (build and run Json benchmarks)
  - `matmul` (build and run Matmul benchmarks)
  - `havlak` (build and run Havlak benchmarks)

+Please note that some tests are unstable under Docker and should be run manually (use `shell` command to get an access to the image).

 # Environment